anzz1/openspy-client/README.md

 1. Download the [latest release](https://github.com/anzz1/openspy-client/releases/latest/download/openspy.zip)

+2. Install
+    1. 32-bit games
+        1. Extract the `openspy.x86.dll` file to the game folder, next to the game launcher.
+        2. Rename the `openspy.x86.dll` to what is listed in the [supported games list](#supported-games-list)

+    2. 64-bit games
-2. Extract the `openspy.dll` file from it to the game folder, next to the game launcher.
+        1. Extract the `openspy.x64.dll` file to the game folder, next to the game launcher.
-(e.g. if you launch your game from FlatOut2.exe, put it into the same folder with it)

-3. Rename the `openspy.dll` to what is listed in the [supported games list](#supported-games-list)
+        2. Rename the `openspy.x64.dll` to what is listed in the [supported games list](#supported-games-list)
-(e.g. `dinput8.dll` for FlatOut 2)

-4. Play !
+3. Play !

 ## Account creation
 If the game requires an account to play, you can create one in game.